Financial assistance comes in two forms:

 PLEASE NOTE: If your program has not received your admission application, high school information and official academic transcripts from all previously attended schools, your financial aid will be delayed.
 You must be officially accepted for admission to the University to be eligible for financial aid.

-Independent Study Program Learners: To be eligible for federal financial aid funds through the Independent Study Program, you must be enrolled at half-time status.
+Self-Paced Degree Program Learners: To be eligible for federal financial aid funds through the Self-Paced Degree Program, you must be enrolled at half-time status.
 To qualify for half-time status, you must be enrolled in a minimum of six semester credits within the same enrollment period.

 International Center Students: U.S. federal financial aid funds are not available.
 Check with local center staff for other types of aid available by country.